 - bronchoscopy to look at the lungs and airways with a camera

-A single episode of coughing so hard that a person vomits is not a reason to call the doctor.
-However, people should seek medical help if they have a chronic or a severe cough that does not improve within a week or two.
+A single episode of coughing so hard that a person vomits is not a reason to call a doctor.
+However, people should seek medical help if they have a chronic or severe cough that does not improve within 3 weeks.

-People should also call the doctor if they have any of the following additional symptoms:
+People should also call a doctor if they have any of the following additional symptoms:

 - coughing up blood

 - fast breathing